jcbradbury/jcbradbury.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
+Here is a list of my recent accepted/published articles and working papers.
+I provide links to ungated versions where available.
+If you would like to read an article that you are unable to access, feel free to ask me for a copy via e-mail.

 {% if site.author.googlescholar %}
   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>